Flexible varieties and automorphism groups: Flexibility versus transitivity

 The set $U_\cH$ of points in $V$ where this map is surjective, is open.
-By the above claim, their union $\bigcup_\cH U_\cH$ coincides with $V$.
-Since an increasing union of open subsets stabilizes, we obtain that $V=U_\cH$ for $\cH$ sufficiently large.
+By the above claim, the union $\bigcup_\cH U_\cH$ coincides with $V$.
+Any two sequences $\cH_1$ and $\cH_2$ are dominated by a third $\cH_3$ in the partial order as in \ref{1.0}, and the corresponding subset $U_{\cH_3}$ contains both $U_{\cH_1}$ and $U_{\cH_2}$.
+Thus the increasing union $\bigcup_\cH U_\cH$ stabilizes, that is, $V=U_\cH$ for $\cH$ sufficiently large.
 Induction on the dimension of $X$ as in the proof of Proposition \ref{1.2} ends the proof. \eproof

 \brem It may happen for a family $\cG$ which is not closed under conjugation that for some point $x\in X$ the tangent spaces